Tommy Edman Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The 7.8 strikeouts per nine innings compiled by the Pirates pitching staff ranks 26th in MLB.
+- The Pirates pitching staff is 25th in the league with a collective eight strikeouts per nine innings.

-- The Pirates have a 4.92 team ERA that ranks 20th across all MLB pitching staffs.
+- The Pirates have the 16th-ranked team ERA among all league pitching staffs (4.54).

-- Pirates pitchers combine to allow 17 total home runs at a rate of 1.4 per game (to rank 21st in the league).

-- Velasquez (0-2) pitches for the Pirates to make his third start of the season.
+- The Pirates will look to Oviedo (1-0) in his third start this season.

-- In his last appearance on Saturday, the right-hander threw 2 2/3 innings against the Chicago White Sox, giving up five earned runs while surrendering six hits.
+- In his most recent time out on Sunday, the righty tossed 6 2/3 scoreless innings against the Chicago White Sox while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.